Cecil Souders

-Cecil Belvedire "Cy" Souders (January 3, 1921 – August 30, 2021) was an American football player.
-He played professionally in the National Football League (NFL) with the Detroit Lions.
+Cecil Belvedire "Cy" Souders (January 3, 1921 – August 30, 2021) was an American professional football player.
+He played in the National Football League (NFL) with the Detroit Lions.

 Until his death on August 30, 2021, he was reputedly the oldest living former NFL player.

 Early life

 Souders was born in Bucyrus, Ohio.
 He played football for Bucyrus High School.
 He was team captain his senior year and was chosen to play with the Ohio High School All-Stars, which played against the Florida All-Stars in the Kumquat Bowl in St. Petersburg, Florida on December 26, 1938.
 He was captain of this team which played to a scoreless tie.

 College and military career

 While at the Kumquat Bowl, Souders was recruited by Louisiana State University and planned to go there on a full scholarship.
 Returning to Ohio after the game, Ohio State University assistant coach Ernie Godfrey and Cy’s girlfriend, Jean Hoover, convinced him to stay in Ohio and play for OSU.
 Souders was a three-time college football All-American at OSU from 1942-1946.
 He also played in two East–West Shrine Games and one All Star game.
 He had been a member of the Buckeyes' "taxi squad" in 1939, but he left the team and was married.
 In 1942, he received a letter from new coach Paul Brown, and Souders returned to football, living near the stadium with wife Jean and daughter Sharon.

 While on a two-year hiatus from Ohio State, he served in the United States Navy during World War II.
 He reported for duty during the 1944 season and served into late 1945.